LUCK STONE COMPANIES

 Perform heuristic evaluations of existing application

 3 personas to help identify the target users

 150 responses from a customer card sort activity using Optimal sort

 300 customer responses from a survey using Survey Monkey

 EXPERIENCE STRATEGY & VISUAL LANGUAGE

 This was followed up by a Low-fidelity clickable, mobile first prototype using Sketch and InVision.
 Two rounds of testing was performed one during the low-fidelity stage and one during the high-fidelity stage.
 After each tests were conducted and analyzed, the prototype was redesigned to accommodate new findings.
-I presented high-fidelity prototypes to the corporate stakeholders to agree and sign off on.
-While I was doing all of that I created a new UI design system in Sketch based on components in the Angular js framework.
+I presented high-fidelity prototypes to the team to agree and sign off on.

 END-TO-END DESIGN & EXECUTION

 I executed idea to concept, UX research and wireframes, low-to-high fidelity prototypes, and conducted user tests.
-The product MVP was developed with a basic interface built using Angular js framework.
+The product MVP was developed.

 I created these personas for a way to model, summarize and communicate research about the people I observed in the one on one customer interviews.
 I depicted three specific people, Hank, Edward and Anna.
 Each persona represents a significant portion of people in the construction world and it enabled me as the UX designer to focus on a manageable and memorable cast of characters, instead of focusing on thousands of individuals.